What is Reverse logistics?

 Reverse logistics is closely related to environmental protection .
 It deals with the handling of used and discarded products, components and materials for which the manufacturer is in some way responsible.
 Your task is to find a new use for these products and, as far as possible, to reduce the amount of final waste.

-The use of old products eliminates the need for new Crude or processed material that can be converted … in the manufacture of new items .
+The use of old products eliminates the need for new raw materials in the manufacture of new items .
 This leads to a direct reduction in manufacturing costs, as well as a reduction in energy consumption and reduced air and water pollution.

 For reverse logistics to run as efficiently as possible, it is imperative to involve consumers .
-Businesses have a role to involve consumers in this A series of time-based activities linked to comple…, for example through campaigns that make citizens aware of their role in this and encourage them to recycle.
+Businesses have a role to involve consumers in this process, for example through campaigns that make citizens aware of their role in this and encourage them to recycle.

 How can you give the products a second life?

-In An order is a request to ship products, following … to regain the economic value of the end-of-life products and give them a new life cycle, the researchers Martijn Thierry, Marc Salomon, Jo See Value-Added Network.
-Nunen and Luk van Wassenhove make some suggestions on how to deal with returned goods in their study Strategic issues in product recovery management :
+In order to regain the economic value of the end-of-life products and give them a new life cycle, the researchers Martijn Thierry, Marc Salomon, Jo van Nunen and Luk van Wassenhove make some suggestions on how to deal with returned goods in their study Strategic issues in product recovery management :

 - Repair : Restoring the functionality of a defective product.

-- Remanufacturing : The process of bringing a used product back to a specified level of Conformance to requirements or fitness for use.
-Qu… (usually worse than the original product).
+- Remanufacturing : The process of bringing a used product back to a specified level of quality (usually worse than the original product).

 - Remanufacturing : Process by which a used product is provided with the same strict quality standards as the original products, but at a lower cost.